 Your spare change may not buy much, unless you share it with other CTEC members through the Central Texas Electric Co-op Operation Round-Up Program.

 Here's what it is.
-By allowing us to "round up" your electric bill to the next whole dollar amount each month, CTEC's over 23,000 members can make a big difference with small change in the area served by CTEC.
+By allowing us to "round up" your electric bill to the next whole dollar amount each month, CTEC's members can make a big difference with small change in the area served by CTEC.

 Your pennies, nickels and dimes can help raise thousands of dollars every year.
 And those dollars will be used to help your neighbors right here in your own communities.
 Health and rescue organizations, food banks, educational projects, child care programs and individuals with special needs are just a few of the possibilities for your Operation Round-Up donations.